-Having enjoyed one of your favorite episodes of Game of Thrones on your iPad, you think it's time to juice the tablet to let you play an exciting car racing game endlessly.
-But you see “not charging” message on your iPad when plugged into the computer and wonder what exactly is preventing my tablet from being powered peacefully.
+Having enjoyed one of your favorite episodes of Game of Thrones on your iPad, it’s time to juice the tablet to play an exciting car racing game endlessly.
+But you found that your iPad is Not charging when plugged into the computer and wonder what exactly is preventing my tablet from being powered peacefully.
 Fret not, mate!

 There could be quite a few reasons why your iPad may refuse to charge.
 For instance, it could be the fault port or even the outdated software.
-Let's head over to try out various solutions to fix the not charging issue on iPad!
+Let’s head over to try out various solutions to fix the iPad not charging issue!

 Tip: Avoid charging your device while it’s charging as it prevents the device from being powered up fast.
 It also tends to heat the device.
 Additionally, disable power-hungry features like Location Services and Background App Refresh when your device is in charge.

 Step #1.
-Tap on Settings → Privacy → Location Services.
+Tap on Settings → Tap on Privacy → Location Services.

 Step #2.
 Turn it off.

 Step #1.
-Tap on Settings → General → Background App Refresh.
+Tap on Settings → Tap on General → Background App Refresh.

 Step #2.
 Turn it off.

 Ensure that the Lightning port of your iPad is clean and doesn’t have gunk, dust, lint, debris, and other similar stuff.
 It might be preventing the device from being charged.
 You can use a wooden or plastic toothpick to remove debris if it’s stuck there.

 Reboot Your iPad